The Legend of the Watchful Spirits: The Thread Between Worlds

 When a person loses someone they love,

-When a person believes they are no longer able to move forward,
+When a person believes they can no longer move forward,

 They whisper.

-They speak amidst the sensation of a sudden warmth.
+They speak in the sensation of a sudden warmth.

 It is said that they recognize hearts that have loved sincerely.